 CYCLONE 2; NCT03706365

 CDK4 & 6 Inhibitor

 A Phase 2/3, Randomized, Double-Blind, Placebo-Controlled Study of Abiraterone Acetate Plus Prednisone With or Without Abemaciclib in Patients With Metastatic Castration-Resistant Prostate Cancer*

 Key Inclusion Criteria

-- Metastatic prostate cancer documented by positive bone scan and/or measurable soft tissue metastatic lesions by computerized tomography (CT) or magnetic resonance imaging (MRI)
+- Metastatic prostate cancer documented by positive bone scan and/or measurable soft tissue metastatic lesions by CT or MRI

 - Progressive disease at study entry demonstrated during continuous androgen-deprivation therapy (ADT)/post orchiectomy defined as one or more of the following:

 - Radiographic progression as defined by Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1 for soft tissue and/or per Prostate Cancer Working Group 3 (PCWG3) for bone, with or without PSA progression

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1